Be honest with yourself, would you want to build your own CRM or accounting application?

 We data people love to tinker, it’s true.

 But more than that, we love figuring out how to do things ourselves.
-We tell ourselves that by doing so, we build more robust processes, better stored procedures, and anyway, we will migrate to a more powerful database running on super machines, so the performance will come later.
+We tell ourselves that by doing so, we build more robust processes and better-stored procedures, and anyway, we will migrate to a more powerful database running on super machines, so the performance will come later.

 At what cost do we tinker?